kineticsystem/test_website/README.md

 ## Extra packages

-The typical way to add additional packages to the react project is using the following command:
+The typical way to add additional packages to the React project is using the following command:

 ```bash
 pnpm add <package>
 ```

-For example:
+For example, the following commands have been used for this project:

 ```bash
 pnpm add @fortawesome/fontawesome-svg-core